ExoOnix/enviro/docs/getting-started/configuration.md

 - **ROUTING_TYPE**
   Set routing type. if using subpath, environments will be placed on /environments/<id>.
 If using subdomain, environments will be placed on env-<id>.example.com.
 You need `HOSTNAME` to be set.
 Options: `subpath`, `subdomain`.

+- **SUBDOMAIN_PORTFORWARDING**
+  This sets the envs to be forwarded to subdomains instead of subpaths.
+This is good for many frameworks like NextJS who want to be run on the base path.
+Values: `true`, `false`.

 ## Email Settings

 - **EMAIL_BACKEND** Django email backend.